The chaplaincy service can be contacted using the details below.

-Anybody can see our chaplains.
 Chaplains are available to talk to anybody about anything.
 They offer support to service users, carers and staff and are available to people in hospital and to those receiving services in the community.
-They are certainly not just there for religious people and they will never try to impose their beliefs or their morality on you.
+They are not just there for religious people and will not impose their beliefs or their morality on you.

 You can trust a chaplain to listen to you and not judge you.